CristianJDelRio/condor-tube/README.md

 1. Search Videos
 2. Display the Results on a List
-4. A details anD Player Page
+4. A details and Player Page
-Plus: Recomended Videos
+5. Plus: Recomended Videos

 ## Getting Started